TheThinkingHome/Automations/blueprints/template/system_stability.md

 After every HA restart there is a short window where things are settling.
 Integrations come online one by one, entities flicker between `unavailable` and their real states, MQTT-backed devices republish their states, presence sensors take a moment to find their occupants.
 Automations that fire on those state changes are firing on noise, not on real events.
 A motion-light automation that watches a presence sensor sees the sensor flip on (it just came up) and turns on the lights at 4 AM.
 A scene that reacts to `input_select.scene` changes sees the value bounce as helpers restore and triggers itself for no reason.
 A security automation watching for doors going from closed to open sees a contact sensor flicker as Zigbee re-establishes and treats it as an intrusion.

 This blueprint creates a single binary sensor whose only job is to answer one question for the rest of your config: is the system fully stable?
-While the answer is anything other than `on` (typically `unknown` during boot and the settling window), dependent automations short-circuit themselves; only when it reads `on` should they run normally.
+While the answer is anything other than `on` (`off` during shutdown and across the settling window after each restart, or `unknown` on the very first cycle before the entity has been through a shutdown-restart pair), dependent automations short-circuit themselves; only when it reads `on` should they run normally.

-Full write-up and the longer story behind the design: <https://xeazy.com/system-stability-template-blueprint/>  Questions and discussion: <https://xeazy.com/logbook/>
+Full write-up and the longer story behind the design: <https://xeazy.com/system-stability-template-blueprint/>  Questions and discussion: <https://xeazy.com/logbook/d/40-system-stability-template-blueprint>

 ## What You Get